axze-az/cftal/README.md

 Cftal is a c++-20 template based short vector library with specializations using intrinsic functions.

 The library contains vectorized elementary and some special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) which are part of the standard c++ math library for

 - double (binary64),
 - single (binary32),
 - half (binary16) and
 - bfloat16 (brain floating point)

 precision arguments and results.
-The functions are probably faithfully rounded for double, single and half precision and bfloat16.
+These functions are probably faithfully rounded for double, single and half precision and bfloat16 arguments.
 The elementary functions for half precision and bfloat16 with one argument are faithfully rounded (if mpfr rounds correctly).
 Tests for a subset of the numbers for single and double precision show faithfully rounding compared to mpfr.
 The implemented special functions are fully tabulated for half and bfloat16 precision.

-Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.
+Specializations of short vectors of different sizes of all integer types, float, double for x86 processors with instructions set extensions up to AVX2 (including SSE/SSE2/SSE3/SSE4) are implemented and tested.
+This includes the functions mentioned above.
 The vector specializations for processors with AVX512 extensions are not well tested yet.
-AArch64 code is not tested.
+The code for AArch64 code is not tested.

 The library also contains vectors with variable sizes.
 These use the short vectors of the library for their implementation.